 - inferior: rostrum of corpus callosum

 - lateral: anterior horns and body of lateral ventricles

 The septum pellucidum is lined with ependymal cells on its ventricular side whilst pia mater lines the cavity.
-It also contains scattered glial cells, nerve fibres and veins 1-2.
+It also contains scattered glial cells, nerve fibers and veins 1-2.

 The septum pellucidum develops at 10-12 weeks of gestation from the primitive lamina terminalis or the commissural plate.
 Its development is closely linked with that of the corpus callosum and is complete by 17 weeks of gestation 1.